 Please see the ratings disclosure page on our website www.moodys.com

 Please see the Credit Policy page on Moodys.com for the methodologies

 used in determining ratings, further information on the meaning

 of each rating category and the definition of default and recovery.

 Asst Vice President - Analyst

 Moody's de Mexico S.A. de C.V

-Moody's assigns bond fund and market risk ratings to B+CORP fund managed by BBVA Bancomer Gestión
+Moody's assigns bond fund and market risk ratings to DIVER-CP managed by BBVA Bancomer Gestión